Categories: Clothing

 #8.
 Stop using antiperspirant.
 Start using deodorant.

 No, they are NOT the same thing.
 And those yellow stains you get on your shirts aren’t caused by sweat.
 Those stains are caused by the aluminum that antiperspirants use to plug up your sweat glands.
-So, if you want to skip those stains, make the switch.
+So if you want to forever rid of those stains, make the switch.

 #9.
 Gym clothes stink?
 Use white vinegar.